Fle-bihh/matcha/README.md

-Web Matcha – Full-Stack Dating App
+# 💚 Web Matcha – Full-Stack Dating App

-This project is a full-stack dating platform built with React, Express, and MySQL, using TypeScript across the stack.
-Its main goal is not only to meet the academic requirements of my cursus but also to serve as a clean, modular, and reusable boilerplate for future real-world projects.
+This project is a **full-stack dating platform** built with **React, Express, and MySQL**, using **TypeScript** across the stack.
+Its main goal is not only to meet the academic requirements of my cursus but also to serve as a **clean, modular, and reusable boilerplate** for future real-world projects.

+---

-🎯 Project Goals
+## 🎯 Project Goals

-Build a production-quality architecture with frontend, backend, and database running in Docker
+-   🏗 **Build a production-quality architecture** with frontend, backend, and database running in Docker

-Ensure scalability and maintainability through strong separation of concerns and shared types
+-   ⚙️ **Ensure scalability and maintainability** through strong separation of concerns and shared types

-Focus on data flow, security, and modularity, not just UI polish
+-   🔐 **Focus on data flow, security, and modularity**, not just UI polish

-Provide a solid starting point for projects with authentication, matching, real-time chat, and notifications
+-   🚀 **Provide a solid starting point** for projects with authentication, matching, real-time chat, and notifications

+---

-🧩 Key Features (Planned)
+## 🧩 Key Features (Planned)

-Secure registration, email verification, and JWT-based authentication
+-   ✅ **Secure registration**, email verification, and JWT-based authentication

-User profiles with pictures, interests, fame rating, and location-based suggestions
+-   👤 **User profiles** with pictures, interests, fame rating, and location-based suggestions

-Smart matching system with sorting/filtering
+-   💡 **Smart matching system** with sorting/filtering

-Real-time chat and notifications via WebSockets
+-   💬 **Real-time chat and notifications** via WebSockets

-Mobile-friendly layout with Material UI
+-   📱 **Mobile-friendly layout** with Material UI

+---

-🛠️ Tech Highlights
+## 🛠️ Tech Highlights

+**Frontend:**
-Frontend: React + Redux Toolkit (Entity Adapter) + React Router + Axios Adapter
+React · Redux Toolkit (Entity Adapter) · React Router · Axios Adapter

+**Backend:**
-Backend: Express + Socket.io + Layered Architecture + Manual SQL
+Express · Socket.io · Layered Architecture · Manual SQL

+**Database:**
-Database: MySQL with relational design and metadata columns
+MySQL with relational design and metadata columns

+**Monorepo:**
-Monorepo: Shared types/constants between frontend and backend
+Shared types/constants between frontend and backend

+**DevOps:**
-DevOps: Docker Compose for full local environment
+Docker Compose for full local environment

+---

-📖 Documentation
+## 📖 Documentation

-All project decisions, schemas, and API contracts are documented in /docs.
+All project decisions, schemas, and API contracts are documented in `/docs`.
-This ensures every choice is explicit and the project is easy to understand, extend, and reuse.
+This ensures every choice is explicit and the project is **easy to understand, extend, and reuse**.

+---

-📜 Development History
+## 📜 Development History

-Progress and key decisions are tracked in HISTORY.md
+Progress and key decisions are tracked in `HISTORY.md`.

+---